 If it's your first time in the Qantas First Lounge, you'll probably want to see what all the fuss is about.
 That means getting to the airport earlier than you usually might.

 And once you've experienced the lounge, we think you'll want to make a habit of arriving super-early for subsequent trips!

 Sydney Airport's T1 international terminal now allows all-day check-in for passengers on Qantas flights.
 Yes, you can arrive as early as you please – any time from 5am onwards – even if your Qantas flight leaves in the afternoon or evening.

 You get to beat the queue, enjoy some great meals, have a drink or two, plough through your work with free and fast Internet access -- maybe even fit in a spa treatment.

-Don't forget that as Platinum or oneworld Emerald you can now skip the Business Class line in favour of the Qantas First check-in area, even if you're flying economy.
+Don't forget that as Qantas Platinum, Emirates Platinum or Oneworld Emerald card-holder flying with Qantas, you can skip the queue at the airport's regular check-in desks and use the Qantas First check-in area, even if you're flying economy.

-If you've already checked in for your flight online, drop by the First Class check-in lounge to collect your Express Path pass.
+If you've already checked in for your flight online you should still drop by the First Class check-in lounge to collect your Express Path pass.
 This lets you scoot through the fast-track Express Path outbound security lane.